theflakes/reg_hunter/README.md

 If you just want the tool, download the reg_hunter.exe binary.

+Registry key last_write_time is included in Registry JSON logs.

+The "tags" field is an array populated by any hunts that are a positive match.

 NOTE: The parent_data_type field specifies the data_type that caused the generation of this data type.
 E.g. If a Lnk file was found in a registry value, this will generate a "ShellLink" data_type with a parent_data_type of "Registry".
 Then a data_type of "File" with a parent_data_type of "ShellLink" will be generated if the file that the Lnk file points to is found/exists.
 I.e. Registry --> ShellLink --> File

 ```